masssimeliano/graph_anomaly_detection/README.md

 The following literature and resources were used or referenced during the research:

-1. The PyGOD Documentation:
+1. PyGOD Documentation.
    https://pygod.org/

-2. NetworkX Documentation:
+2. NetworkX Documentation.
    https://networkx.org/

 3. Stanford CS224W Lecture Slides on Structural Features in Graphs (2021).